Oregon Retailer Suffers Sustained Data Breach

 Since the breach, Made in Oregon said it has "implemented additional security measures designed to prevent a recurrence of this incident."

-"With consumers around the world increasing the amount of shopping they do online, attackers have naturally gone after online shoppers with sophisticated fraud campaigns," commented Brendan O'Conner, CEO and co-founder of https://appomni.com/.
-"These trends are unlikely to slow down anytime soon, and I expect that we will continue to see more attacks targeting cloud applications for business and e-commerce sites for consumers.”
+"With consumers around the world increasing the amount of shopping they do online, attackers have naturally gone after online shoppers with sophisticated fraud campaigns," commented Brendan O'Connor, CEO and co-founder of AppOmni,"These trends are unlikely to slow down anytime soon, and I expect that we will continue to see more attacks targeting cloud applications for business and e-commerce sites for consumers.”